 - Soft PU and PVC lining ensure a firm grip

-- The wrist strap keeps the snow and cold air from reaching the hands and ensures glove does not fall off
+- The wrist strap keeps the snow and cold air from reaching the hands and ensures the glove does not fall off

 - Has a thumb back part which works as a lens cleaner